 To move forward, we must identify and track the bugs that may crash these opportunities presented by the pandemic and fix them to prevent this opportunity wave from fading.
 These bugs when fixed would build the required confidence needed to meet the demand of the industry.

 As an industry, we need to pay close attention to specialization.
 It doesn’t benefit us to have many jacks of all trade.
-It is important for companies to build required competencies and mastery in niche areas to enable us to build software that will both address the needs of these industries and compete favorably with international software solutions.
+It is important for companies to build required competencies and mastery in niche areas to enable us to build software that will both address the needs of these industries and compete favourably with international software solutions.
 If Health-tech is your focus, stay there, if financial technology is your focus stay there.

 Adherence to Software Development Standards: